killphil/resistor_machinelearning/readme.md

     <img width="75%" src="Images/AveragedInputs.png">
 </p>

-*Figure 6: Illustration of the best performing Model: EfficientNetV2S_averaged*
+*Figure 6: Illustration of the Averaging of Inputs*

 ### Example